-REACH stands for Registration, Evaluation, Authorisation, and Restriction of Chemicals.
+REACH stands for Registration, Evaluation, Authorization, and Restriction of Chemicals.
 REACH is a regulation of the European Union (EU).
 It was created to accomplish two primary objectives.
 First, it protects the environment and individuals from the risks created by chemicals.
 Second, it provides an assessment of substances permitting a reduction in animal testing.

 REACH applies to nearly every chemical.
 Whether the chemical is used by consumers or industry.
 This is why nearly every company must consider REACH testing.
 The burden of proof is placed on the company.
 REACH applies to goods manufactured in the EU.
 It also applied to products made elsewhere but sold in the EU.